sachin02-hub/Object-Replacement-using-text-prompt-in-Images-using-GroundingDINO-SAM2-and-Stable-Diffusion/README.md

 - Inpaint or replace the object area using Stable Diffusion or Kandinsky.

-- Use optical flow to blend consecutive frames for temporal consistency.

-- Reconstruct the final video.
+- Save the final image.

 ## Results